Comparison of the AK-47 and M16: Sturmgewehr 44

 The Germans pioneered the assault rifle concept during World War II, based upon research that showed that most firefights happen within 400 meters and that contemporary rifles were overpowered for most small arms combat.
 They would soon develop a select-fire, intermediate-powered rifle, combining the firepower of a submachine gun with the range and accuracy of a rifle.

 The result was the Sturmgewehr 44, which the Germans produced in large numbers; approximately half a million were made.
 It fired a new and revolutionary intermediate-powered cartridge, the 7.92×33mm Kurz.
 This new cartridge was developed by shortening the standard 7.92×57mm Mauser round and giving it a lighter 125-grain bullet that limited range but allowed for more controllable automatic fire.
 The smaller, lighter cartridge also allowed soldiers to carry more ammunition "to support the higher consumption rate of automatic fire."

 The Sturmgewehr 44 features an inexpensive, easy-to-make, stamped steel design and a 30-round detachable box magazine.
 "This weapon was the prototype of all successful automatic rifles.
-Characteristically (and unlike previous rifles and the M-14) it had a straight stock with the barrel under the gas cylinder to reduce the turning moment of recoil of the rifle in the shoulder and thus help reduce the tendency of shots to climb in automatic fire.
+Characteristically (and unlike previous rifles and the M14 rifle) it had a straight stock with the barrel under the gas cylinder to reduce the turning moment of recoil of the rifle in the shoulder and thus help reduce the tendency of shots to climb in automatic fire.
 The barrel and overall length were shorter than a traditional rifle and it had a pistol grip to hold the weapon more securely in automatic fire.
 The principle of this weapon — the reduction of muzzle impulse to get usable automatic fire within the actual ranges of combat — was probably the most important advance in small arms since the invention of smokeless powder."